ManosPapadakis95/Rnanoflann/README.md

 ## 3. Rnanoflann
 *Rnanoflann* export the function `nn` that performs nearest neighbors search with options:

+*  *data* - An `M x d` `matrix` where each of the M rows is a point.
+*  *points* - An `N x d` `matrix` that will be queried against data. d, the number of columns, must be the same as data.
+If missing, defaults to data.
- > a. parallel - uses omp library to perform parallel search for each point.
+*  *parallel* - uses omp library to perform parallel search for each point.
+Default is `FALSE`
- > b. cores - the cores that omp will use.
+*  *cores* - the cores that omp will use.
+Default is zero and it means to automaticaly compute the numbers of threads.
- > c. search - the supported types are `standard` and `radius`.
+*  *search* - the supported types are `standard` and `radius`.
- > d. eps - Error bound
+*  *eps* - Error bound.
+Default is `0.0`.
- > e. k - The maximum number of nearest neighbours to compute.
+*  *k* - The maximum number of nearest neighbours to compute.
 The default value is set to the number of rows in data